DanyalHabib007/personalized-learning-integration/readme.md

 ## 🚀 Overview

 Welcome to the **Personalized Learning Integration Platform**!
-This project brings the power of **adaptive learning** to educational platforms by tailoring content to individual learners’ needs, preferences, and progress.
+This project brings the power of **adaptive learning** to educational platforms by tailoring content to individual learners’ needs, preferences, and progres.
 Using cutting-edge technologies like **LLMs** and **vector databases**, students can enjoy a more engaging, effective, and personalized learning experience! 🌟

 ---